Geometric pluripotential theory on K\"ahler manifolds: Full mass -psh functions

 \section{Full mass $\o$-psh functions}

 One of the cornerstones of Bedford--Taylor theory is associating a complex Monge--Amp\`ere measure to bounded psh functions.
-Their construction generalizes to elements of $\textup{PSH}(X,\o)\cap L^\infty$ in a straightforward manner.
+Their construction adapts to elements of $\textup{PSH}(X,\o)\cap L^\infty$ in a straightforward manner.